ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>글을 확인하려면 링크를 클릭하세요. ⌲</blockquote>

 <h3>4.
-Agent Transfers in Swift with SwiftSwarm - <a href="https://medium.com/@jamesrochabrun/agent-transfers-in-swift-with-swiftswarm-51019df08f18" target="_blank" rel="noopener noreferrer">link</a></h3>
+We migrated an Image Cropping library to Kotlin Multiplatform in few easy steps! - <a href="https://medium.com/@attafitamim/we-migrated-an-image-cropping-library-to-kotlin-multiplatform-in-few-easy-steps-c4bdebfef19b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `James Rochabrun`**
+✍️ **posted by `Tamim Attafi`**

-<blockquote>You may have heard about agents or agentic flows.
-A high-level explanation of agents is that they are AI entities designed to handle…</blockquote>
+<blockquote>Kotlin Multiplatform is a modern technology from JetBrains, that makes it possible to share code between different platforms, or write…</blockquote>

 <h3>5.
 Nine iOS 18.0.1 Features You’ve Never Used - <a href="https://medium.com/illumination/nine-ios-18-0-1-features-youve-probably-never-used-109cda3bdc80" target="_blank" rel="noopener noreferrer">link</a></h3>